imitoy/luapython/README.md

 ## Quick start

 1. Install Lua and Python.
-(3.13 only)
+(Latest Lua version recommended and 3.13 for Python only now)

 2. Build & install this project.
 ```bash